MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 4. Update your credit card or bank account information (name on the credit card or bank account, billing address. phone number, or expiration date) as needed, then choose **Submit**.

 5. A confirmation message should appear.
-If it doesn't, see [Troubleshooting credit cards and bank accounts](add-update-or-remove-credit-card-or-bank-account.md#BKMK_TroubleshootCreditCards).
+If it doesn't, see [Troubleshooting credit cards and bank accounts](#troubleshooting-credit-cards-and-bank-accounts).

     ![Screenshot showing the confirmation message: "Your payment method was successfully updated."](../media/23b4aa8e-f5d5-4535-92a2-9111a270f097.png)

 ## Remove a credit card or bank account
-<a name="BKMK_DeleteCreditCard"> </a>

 > [!NOTE]
 > You can remove a credit card or bank account, as long as you don't have an outstanding balance on the credit card or bank account, and you're not using it to pay for an active subscription.
+::: moniker range="o365-worldwide"
 1. In the Admin center, go to the [Subscriptions](https://go.microsoft.com/fwlink/p/?linkid=842054) page, or choose **Billing** \> **Subscriptions**.
+::: moniker-end
+::: moniker range="o365-germany"

-    If you're using Office 365 Germany, go to this [Subscriptions](https://go.microsoft.com/fwlink/p/?linkid=847745) page.
+1. If you're using Office 365 Germany, go to this [Subscriptions](https://go.microsoft.com/fwlink/p/?linkid=847745) page.
+::: moniker-end
+::: moniker range="o365-21vianet"

-    If you're using Office 365 operated by 21Vianet, go to this [Subscriptions](https://go.microsoft.com/fwlink/p/?linkid=850626) page.
+1. If you're using Office 365 operated by 21Vianet, go to this [Subscriptions](https://go.microsoft.com/fwlink/p/?linkid=850626) page.
+::: moniker-end

 2. Pick any subscription, then choose **Update payment details**.